demoscene-no/democoding/readme.txt

 Only one walter was harmed during the production of these sources.

-The sourcecode may be freely used for non-comercial as long as you give me credit for it.
+The sourcecode may be freely used for non-comercial purposes as long as you give me credit for it.

 -Erik Faye-Lund
 aka kusma/excess